EOxServer/soap-proxy/soap_proxy/test/README.txt

   Be sure to have the environment variable XML_CATALOG_FILES set in .bashrc or otherwise available automatically when a shell starts.

+  The tests assume an exoserver is configured  as the backend for soap_proxy, with the default test data loaded and available.
+In particular the following data sets are required:

+ MER_FRS_1P_reduced
+ mosaic_MER_FRS_1PNPDE20060816_090929_000001972050_00222_23322_0058_RGB_reduced

 Testing Instructions
 --------------------